 The boys are met with screams and applause when the opening riff of Milk is played.
 It’s clear the audience adore this band, however, newer, unfamiliar tracks such as Still Life are not met with the same physical enthusiasm, with many beer-soaked teens making a bee-line for the bar.
 Nonetheless, every person in the room sings and dances along to the final song Two Hours, before Marcus concludes that the night has “been amazing”, to which the audience all most certainly agree.

 Photos: Arnaud Stephenson

-For further information about Theme Park and future events, click here.
+For further information and future events visit Theme Park’s website here.

 Watch the video for Tonight here: